 Local chapters do the important work of selecting girls for camp, making sure they have everything they need (at no cost to their families) and getting them to and from camp.

 But the week at camp is only part of what we do.
 We stay in touch with the girls after camp, taking them out for fun events like hay rack rides, picnics and ice skating, and "pay it forward" events like helping out at a food bank, usually followed by ice cream cones!

 The commitment is real and manageable!

-Chapters get together roughly monthly.
-Through meetings/social get-togethers, camper activities and fundraisers, we develop great friendships.
+Chapters meet approximately monthly.
+Through meetings/social get-togethers, camper activities and fundraisers, there is time to form strong friendships.

 Who can join T.T.T.?